Each Christmas Ornament Personalized with a Name or Special Greeting from you!

 Ireland has been known as "the land of saints and scholars" since the fall of the Roman empire, when Europe plunged into the Dark Ages.
 And saints and scholars alike continue to follow St. Patrick's example of using a shamrock to explain the holy trinity and the union of the Father, the Son and the Holy Spirit.

-And so it seems appropriate that the Republic of Ireland, whose 4.5 million people in northwest Europe are overwhelmingly Catholic, would regard Christmas as a solemn and religious time.
+And so it seems appropriate that the Republic of Ireland, whose 4.5 million people in northwest Europe are overwhelmingly Catholic, would regard Christmas in Ireland as a solemn and religious time.

 Despite their renowned fondness for revelry, the Irish keep Christmas on a low flame, literally, throughout Advent and until January 6, known as Three Kings Day.
 Advent is an important time of reflection – when Irish churches light one candle per week and prepare to mark the birth of Christ.

 On Christmas Eve, low flames take on added significance, when many Irish families place red candles, decorated with sprigs of holly, in their windows.
 This longtime tradition serves as a tribute to Mary and Joseph, who wandered the streets of Bethlehem in search of shelter.
-Depending on interpretation, the candles are meant to "light their way" or serve as a symbolic welcome – both metaphorical messages that demonstrate how the Irish revere the Holy Family.
+Depending on interpretation, the candles are meant to "light their way" or serve as a symbolic welcome – both metaphorical messages that demonstrate how the Irish revere the Holy Family during Christmas in Ireland.

 In the most traditional Irish homes, the candles are lit by the youngest member of the household – in recognition of Jesus being the youngest member of the Holy Family – and are extinguished by a girl whose name is "Mary" (a common Irish name).